timbru31/SilkSpawners/README.md

 * Flexible creature type names on input (pigman, zombiepigman, pigzombie, etc. all accepted), official names on output (Magma Cube, not "LavaSlime")
 * Spawners are craftable using monster eggs + eight iron bars ([as seen here](http://imgur.com/KrWGI), [source](http://www.reddit.com/r/Minecraft/comments/oodql/great_idea_mob_spawner_recipe/)) - *disabled by default, see below to enable*
+* Left-click spawner with spawn egg to change type (optional, ops only by default)
+* Changing spawner type with spawn egg consumes egg (can be turned off)
 * Optional permissions support